vicharak-in/shrike-lite/README.md

 ### Note

-We are building a ecosystem for learners makers and hobbyist around shrike and the projects that will follow in the future thus we request you contribution in the same.
-Join our communities across all the platforms,pitch and showcase your ideas with Shrike.
+We are building a ecosystem for learners , makers and hobbyist around shrike and the projects that will follow in future, thus we request you contribution in the same.
+Join our communities across all the platforms, pitch and showcase your ideas with Shrike.

 Thank You